Skip to content

 • Tag Image File Format (.tif, .tiff)

-Manage Templates
+Managing Templates

 Migrating Templates

-Note: If you are having issues with migrating templates, check out the troubleshooting page.
+If you are having issues with migrating templates, check out the troubleshooting page.

 Apply templates

 As long as document templates are enabled, template support is built into the workflow whenever someone creates a document.
-A user can then either upload an existing file or pick a template.
-The list of templates shown in the picker can be configured to include the desktop client templates or not.
+A user can then either upload an existing file or pick an available template.
+The list of templates shown in the picker can be configured to include desktop client templates.
 Furthermore, metadata from either Lime Admin or the Desktop client template manager are displayed and searchable.
-Before saving the limeobject, the user should fill out the rest of the form with related information.
-This related information is used to populate merge codes in the template when rendering the final document.

 Pick a template